samjtro/go-tda/README.md

 ```
 APIKEY=Your_APIKEY_Here
-UTC_DIFF=+0:00 // This is a placeholder; for MST, you would use -06:00, etc. It is your Difference from UTC time
+UTC_DIFF=+00:00 // Your difference from UTC time. ex: For MST, you would use -06:00.
 ```

 3. `go get github.com/samjtro/go-tda`